robren/quandl_fund_xlsx/README.rst

 How to get help contribute or provide feedback
 ----------------------------------------------

-See the :ref:`contribution submission and feedback guidelines <ref-contributing>`
+See the `contribution submission and feedback guidelines <ref-contributing>`

 Credits
 ---------